Kathleen Turner: Memoirs and interviews

 In the mid-2000s, Turner collaborated with Gloria Feldt on the writing of her memoirs, Send Yourself Roses: Thoughts on My Life, Love, and Leading Roles.
 The book was published in 2008.
-In the book, Turner claimed that, while they were filming Peggy Sue Got Married, her co-star Nicolas Cage had gotten drunk and stole a Chihuahua that he liked.
+In the book, Turner claimed that, while they were filming Peggy Sue Got Married, her co-star Nicolas Cage had got drunk and stolen a Chihuahua that he liked.
 In turn, Cage filed a lawsuit against Turner and her book publisher in the UK, who took an excerpt from the book and posted it on their website (before publication).
 Cage argued defamation and damage to character and won the case, resulting in retractions, legal fees, and a donation to charity.
 Turner later publicly apologized.
 During an interview on The View, Turner apologized for any distress she might have caused Cage regarding an incident that took place 20 years earlier.

 On August 7, 2018, Vulture published an in-depth interview with Turner, wherein she expressed her opinion on a wide range of issues, from Elizabeth Taylor's acting skills to what it was like meeting Donald Trump in the 1980s.
 Turner's frankness and certain revelations she made caused the article to be widely shared in different media outlets, which led to her name trending on Google.